 Who this guide is for

-This guide is for UK-listed companies2 in scope of FCA CP26/52 โ€” those in UKLR categories 6, 14, 15, 16, and 222 preparing for mandatory climate-related disclosures1 from accounting periods beginning on or after UK SRS deadline2.
-For broader context on all UK sustainability obligations, see our comprehensive ESG reporting requirements UK guide.
+This guide is for UK-listed companies2 in scope of FCA CP26/52 — those in UKLR categories 6, 16 and 222 preparing for proposed mandatory climate-related disclosures1 from accounting periods beginning on or after UK SRS deadline2 (UKLR 14 and 15 companies are also within CP26/5’s scope but would instead make a signposting statement about the overseas or voluntary standards they follow).

 Many companies are doing so to build capability before the mandatory cycle begins.